ipld/ipld/block-layer/codecs/DAG-CBOR.md

 ## Link Format

-As with all IPLD formats, DagCBOR must be able to encode merkle-links.
-In DagCBOR, links are encoded using the raw-binary (identity, NUL) multibase in a field with a byte-string type (major type 2), with the tag 42.
+As with all IPLD formats, DagCBOR must be able to encode [Links].
+In DagCBOR, links are encoded using the raw-binary identity [Multibase] in a field with a byte-string type (major type 2), with the tag 42.

-(the inclusion of the multibase exists for historical reasons)
+(the inclusion of the Multibase exists for historical reasons)

 ## Map Key Restriction

-In DagCBOR, map keys must be strings (TODO: drop this?
-We already have unpathable map keys).
-Furthermore, map keys should avoid using `/` as this is unpathable (TODO: drop this?
-IMO, we should support path escaping out of the box).
+In DagCBOR, map keys must be strings.

 ## Canonical DagCBOR